 The main part of the qualifying criteria requires the pension scheme to meet certain minimum standards, which differ according to the type of pension scheme.
 Most employers will want to offer a defined contribution pension scheme.
 The minimum requirements for such schemes are a minimum total contribution based on qualifying earnings, of which a specified amount must come from the employer.

 The second point above means, for example, that the pension scheme must have a default fund into which the pension contributions attributable to the jobholder will be invested.
 The jobholder should however have a choice of other funds if they want.

 We may be able to advise you on an appropriate route to take.
 Please contact us.

-If your PAYE scheme was set up before this date, then you should already be assessing employees.
 If you are not currently assessing your employees for Auto Enrolment or have any queries regarding your duties as an employer, then please do not hesitate to contact us.

 You must complete forms P11D for ALL Employees in receipt of expense payments and benefits.
 There are substantial penalties which HMRC may impose for the late submission or incorrect completion of these forms.